thiagodavala/workshop-wsc-2024/README.md

 to load, maintaining our published SLA's (including response time and uptime), disaster recovery, troubleshooting activities and any monitoring and alerting activities required to meet these objectives.

+### References

+The server application is deployed,as a 'go' binary compiled from source rumored to be stored in a github repository.
+However, the name of of this repository is unknown to the current operations and development staff.

+The server application is an x86 statically linked, unstripped ELF executable found here: https://github.com/thiagodavala/workshop-wsc-2024/blob/main/ami-bin/server

+The base OS we have chosen is Amazon Linux.
+This distribution was selected for it's broad industry support, stability, availability of support and excellent integration with AWS.
+This distributions was selected by SecOps based on their requirements for platform hardening.

+Architecture was moved to AWS as part of go-to-market plan.
+Operating the AWS CLI (http://docs.aws.amazon.com/cli/latest/userguide/installing.html) might be helpful.

+When working with AWS, only the following roles are allowed by SecOps... and finance:
+- ec2
+- s3
+- ebs
+- ecs
+- cloudwatch
+- systems manager
+- cloudtrail
+- config
+- vpc
+- cloudfront
+- lambda

+Getting bored of writing this silly thing.
+Who needs it?

+Binary file is in ami-bin folder.

 #### Tasks